illinois-cs415/illinois-cs415.github.io/index.md

 + **You should not collaborate or share information about the exams.**<br/>
   **The sanction for doing so will be failure in the course**

-  The exams are not meant to be difficult...do the homework to prepare and you will be fine.
-There's really no need to cheat.<\br>
+ The exams are not meant to be difficult...do the homework to prepare and you will be fine.<br/>
+ There's really no need to cheat.

 #### Programming Assignments ####
 There will be 2 machine problems (MPs) that will serve as an introduction to Unreal.
 You will use Unreal 5 and Blueprints to implement the MPs.